nexmo-community/minimal-doc-product/README.md

 2. Clone this repo.
 3. Change into cloned directory.
 4. Check the `Gemfile` for the correct Ruby version.
-5. Run the correct version of Ruby, for example:
+5. Select the correct version of Ruby, for example:

 ``` sh
 rbenv 2.5.8